soumendus/file-audit-using-kaudit/README.md

     TBD: Format the above output and log as below, for a non-unix user.
 A BASH script can be written to do that or a few lines of C++ code can be added to the FMAS application to format the above output as follows.

-    Name of the Directory Accessed: - /etc
+    Name of the Directory Accessed: - /tmp
-    Name of the file Accessed in the Directory: /etc/passwd Type of Access: READ
+    Name of the file Accessed in the Directory: FMAS.txt Type of Access: DELETE the File FMAS.txt
-    Date of Access: Tue Feb 23 09:26:21 EST 2020
+    Date of Access: Mon Feb 24 09:40:04 2020
-    Process ID of the Process which Accessed the file: 12345 Process Name of the process which accessed the file: /bin/cat User ID who accessed the file: 1001
+    Process ID of the Process which Accessed the file: 8688 Process Name of the process which accessed the file: /bin/rm User ID who accessed the file: 0
-    User name who accessed the file: soumendu
+    User name who accessed the file: root ( 0 User ID is root as per /etc/passwd )